macfeaster/JetSet/README.md

 *Lightweight Java Enterprise MVC Web Application Framework*

 Developed as a private hobby project, born from frustration with regular Java Web MVC frameworks, JetSet is a lightweight, no-bs alternative for Java developers who favor simplicity and performance.
-It contains only the absolute essentials of Java Enterprise required to run Java on the web.
+It contains only the absolute essentials of Java Enterprise required to run Java on the web, as well as a core set of useful features for web applications.

 Features:
  * Built-in URL mapping to controllers and methods